maxmonteiro/react-company/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Firebase Configuration

-In the src/ directory, create a file **firebase-config.js** with the following code:
+Enable Authentication by email, create a user and in the src/ directory, create a file **firebase-config.js** with the following code:
 ~~~
 const Rebase = require("re-base");
 const firebase = require("firebase");